IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Chip Content

 The Chip has rich support for content templating via the prefix and suffix containers allowing to insert icons and text before and after the main label.
+The icons used in the chip come also in three sizes: Small, Medium, and Large.

 In Figma, you can show or hide the prefix and suffix icons by using the "Prefix Icon" and "Suffix Icon" properties in the properties panel and the layout will adjust itself accordingly.